 San Francisco Financial District Skyline (Unsplash)

 Enter the Ferry Building with its distinctive clock tower.
-This outstanding structure used to be the busiest transport hub back in the late 1800s when bridges and trains were not able to reach SF.
+This outstanding structure was the busiest transport hub in the late 1800s when bridges and trains could not reach SF.

 Ferry Building